lowRISC/opentitan/doc/ug/install_instructions.md

 ### Install Xilinx Vivado

 Vivado can be installed in two ways: either through an "All OS installer Single-File Download", or via the "Linux Self Extracting Web Installer".
-Neither option is great:
-the "All OS installer" is a huge download of around 20 GB (and the Xilinx download servers seem to be overloaded regularly), but it supports an unattended installation.
-The web installer downloads only necessary subsets of the software, which significantly reduces the download size.
-But unfortunately it doesn't support the batch mode for unattended installations, requiring users to click through the GUI and select the right options.

-To get started faster we use the web installer in the following.
+In the following, we use the web installer to significantly reduce the download size.

 1. Go to the [Xilinx download page](https://www.xilinx.com/support/download.html) and download two files for the current version of Vivado.
-   (We used Vivado 2018.3 to prepare this guide.)
+   (We used Vivado 2019.1 to prepare this guide.)
    1. The file "Vivado HLx <VERSION>: WebPACK and Editions - Linux Self Extracting Web Installer".
    2. The "Digests" file below the download.